ZeroxyDev/zeroxydev/README.md

-# Hi there!
-I'm zeroxydev
+# I'm zeroxydev

-## Coding has been my playground ever since I was a kid.
+## Coding and design has been my playground ever since I was a kid.

 I love building projects and tools that benefit the community.
 Whether it's a simple script or a complex open-source project, I find immense joy in sharing my knowledge and skills with the world.